bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 The idea here is that different types, not just the `&[u8]` type can implement the `Read` trait and then be expected to have a similar behavior.
 The function logic itself for each type might differ, but they are expected to take in the same arguments, return the same type and generally do the same thing, which in this case is to read some data and modify `self` and the buffer.
 You might notice some patterns here that you are not yet familiar with, such as the `&mut` keyword and asterisk `*` before `self` at the bottom of the function.
 Don't worry, we'll go into more detail about what these mean in more detail in the next lesson.

-For now, let's experiment by following the second example from the [documentation](https://doc.rust-lang.org/std/io/trait.Read.html#examples).
+For now, let's experiment by following the second example from the [documentation for Read](https://doc.rust-lang.org/std/io/trait.Read.html#examples).
 We'll comment out our original code and experiment with these new lines:
 ```rust
 fn main() {
     let bytes_slice: &[u8] = [1, 0, 0, 0, 2].as_slice();